StreetSupport/gmhan/content/get-involved/_index.md

   body: >-
     If you have lived experience of homelessness, or are involved with a project working to end homelessness in Greater Manchester, then we want you to be a part of the Network.

-There are multiple ways to be involved:
+    How you want to be involved is up to you:

     * Sign up to the [Mailing